Alice's world.

 open quotation mark..
 The power of the lie sometimes manages to erase the bitter reality of isolation from our minds.
 In a crowded street we can occasionally forget that suffering and separation are still present.
 And, since it is only the lie's power that makes us forget, suffering and separation are reinforced; but in the end the lie itself comes to grief through relying on this support.
 For a moment comes when no illusion can measure up to our distress.

-quotations from: The revolution of everyday life ("Traite de savoir-vivre a l'usage des jeunes generations"), by Raoul Veneigem, 1965, Gallimard 1967.
-Translation by John Fullerton and Paul Sieveking, 1972. p.24-25.
+Quotations from pp.24-25 of The revolution of everyday life ("Traite de savoir-vivre a l'usage des jeunes generations"), by Raoul Vaneigem, 1965, Gallimard 1967.
+Translation by John Fullerton and Paul Sieveking, 1972.

 anodyne. anything that alleviates mental distress and pain.